jomarcardoso/brazilian-super-hero/README.md

 stabilized the energy and restored the weapon shape.
 The noise out loud would scare any common human.

+That moment I look at Roger's eyes and I saw Rafa's look, that wide eyes, not with the attention of a prey, but with the focus of a hunter.
+The eyes of Rafa disappeared, the message to Roger was sent.
+I believe that Roger has enough power to beat anyone, however he had no more motivation for this.
+I have know idea what Rafa has said to Roger before he has gone, but Rafa knew his friend, and what he needs to hear.

 The superb of the invaders for easily defeat the human race again, made us